 The primary barrier to opening grocery stores in many food deserts is that expected revenues are not great enough relative to costs.
-According to industry representatives, for-profit grocery stores typically operate on The primary barrier to opening grocery stores in many food deserts is that expected revenues are not enough relative to costs.

-Food deserts are low income areas lacking large grocery stores, supermarkets, or supercenters where residents tend to have a less nutritious diet and poorer health outcomes.
+According to industry representatives, for-profit grocery stores typically operate on Food deserts are lowincome areas lacking large grocery stores, supermarkets, or supercenters where residents tend to have a less nutritious diet and poorer health outcomes.